-The unit is now calibrated and the new SPAN value has been stored in the non-volatile memory (EEPROM).
+The unit is now calibrated and the new ZERO and SPAN values have been stored in the non-volatile memory (EEPROM).

 4.6.2 Aborting Calibration

 If calibration is to be aborted, and gas has not been applied, wait ninety seconds and reapply the magnet.
 The unit will return to normal operation with the previous calibration values unchanged.